Last Updated on November 29, 2024 by Aaron Barriga

 How is Retinal Tear Diagnosed?

 A retinal tear can be diagnosed through various types of comprehensive eye exams as there are hardly any visible signs from the outside.
-Your pupils can be dilated using eye drops to examine your eye from inside.
+Your pupils can be dilated using eye drops to examine your eye from the inside.
 Afterward, a binocular is used to check your eyes in a three-dimensional view.

 Sometimes a slit lamp is also used to check the inside of your eyes in bright light.
 Pigments of blood cells can be visible through the illumination and magnification of your eye provided by the slit lamp.
-Eye check-up via an ultrasound device is required In case of dense bleeding inside the eye.
+An eye check-up via an ultrasound device is required In case of dense bleeding inside the eye.

 What are the Options for Retinal Tear Treatment?